5 Unexpected Symptoms of Depression

 Most of us are aware of the telltale signs of depression – loss of interest, low mood, lack of motivation, over or under-sleeping.
 However, there are more insidious symptoms of depression that often go unnoticed.
-These “unusual” symptoms are actually quite common, and can often delay an important diagnosis—especially in the elderly.
+These “unusual” symptoms are quite common, and can often delay an important diagnosis—especially in the elderly.

 “Sometimes it’s hard to diagnose depression in older adults because they don’t come in and say, ‘I’m depressed.’
 They’re more likely to present with physical symptoms that they don’t connect with what they’re feeling…pain, memory problems, poor sleep, a change in appetite,” says Dr. Anne Fabiny, chief of geriatrics at Cambridge Health Alliance and assistant professor of medicine at Harvard Medical School (1).
 This is more common in older adults, but also can manifest itself in children and teens.